iwayansm/Create-Read-Update-Delete-CRUD-Genetic-Database/README.md

 # Create-Read-Update-Delete-CRUD-Genetic-Database
+PROJECT TITLE:
-PROJECT TITLE: THE NATIONAL GENETIC DATABASE SYSTEM OF INDONESIA
+THE NATIONAL GENETIC DATABASE SYSTEM OF INDONESIA
-------THIS IS PART OF CAPSTONE PROJECT MODULE-1 PURWADHIKA------
+------THIS IS A PART OF CAPSTONE PROJECT MODULE-1 PURWADHIKA------

 The objective is to construct a program capable of performing the four fundamental operations of data management: creation, reading, updating, and deletion (CRUD).
 These operations pertain to the genetic profile of species of organisms, inclusive of the DNA sequence.
 The program utilise the regular functions within the Python programming language.
 In this project, I have elected to develop a program that enables the management of the genetic record in the database through the execution of six distinct operations.
 These are: four CRUD (Create, Read, Update, Delete) operations; a singular user registration and sign-in operation; and an operation to initiate, modify, and save the database.